 Ethanol (alcohol) is a poison that is widely consumed all around the world.
 However drinking methanol the same way leads to poisoning of a different, irreversible kind.
-We look at the chemistry and biochemistry involved in two very similar molecules, and how they affect the body through different ways.
+We look at the chemistry and biochemistry involved in two very similar molecules, and how they affect the body in different ways.

 There have been many cases around the world of people experiencing methanol poisoning after consuming illegally sold alcoholic beverages.
-Especially in developing countries where small bars cannot afford the price of taxed liquor, they turn to creating their own.
+Especially in developing countries where small bars cannot afford the price of taxed liquor, they turn to create their own.
 One of the dangers of consuming moonshine – or ‘home-made alcohol’ is the risk that it might have been spiked with methanol, or simply formed as a side product of improper fermentation.

 Low concentrations of methanol occur naturally in most alcoholic beverages without causing any harm.
 However higher levels have been found when processes – especially microbiological – fail to meet aseptic conditions, therefore introducing wild yeasts into the fermentation process.
 These microbes have an enzyme called pectin methyl esterase, which is able to convert pectin to methanol.